brayvid/visualize-searches/README.md

 # rank-youtube-searches
-- Find the search terms in a Youtube "MyActivity.html" file, sort by month, and rank each term by frequency.
+- Find the search terms in a Youtube "MyActivity.html" file and rank each term by frequency of use.
 - The MyActivity file is available at https://takeout.google.com/settings/takeout by selecting My Activity > Select specific activity data > Youtube, and following the prompts.
 - Video titles are not counted, only searched words are.
 - Common words are ignored.